-An example is associating basketball in your child’s headboard.
+An example is associating basketball with your child’s headboard.

-Paint it in the same look as in a basketball court.
+Paint it with the same look as on a basketball court.

-Use Styrofoam balls as basketballs and stick it on the headboard.
+Use Styrofoam balls as basketballs and stick them on the headboard.

 You can also personalize shelves and the play area.

 There are lots of choices on the market.

 From cartoon characters to sports, you will find it all.

 Save an Area for Your Child’s Artwork